 Special thanks to Arielle Symone for fabricating the base.

 SPACE INVADERS (2018)

-Born out of meditation on the impact of gentrification on Black communities as well as inspiration from the classic Atari Space Invaders game, I created a clone of the game where players are able to battle against aspects of gentrification to save their hood.
-The difficulty of the game as well as the sprite representations were intentionally set in hopes of evoking the angst felt by Black communities when faced with encroaching gentrification in their neighborhoods.
+Born out of a meditation on the impact of gentrification on Black and Brown communities as well as inspiration from the classic Atari Space Invaders game, I created a clone of the game where players are able to battle against aspects of gentrification to save their hood.

 VIRTUAL "YOU'RE HERE I'M HERE" GALLERY (2017)